mrDIMAS/DmitrysEngine/README.md

 	* Check box
 * TGA image loading
 * Position-based physics
-* Built-in save/load functionality via object visitor.
+* Built-in save/load functionality via object visitor - state of engine can be saved/loaded just in a single call.
 * Documentation - almost every function of the engine has description in Doxygen format.
+* Extremely fast compilation, thus very low iteration times - feature can be tested very fast.
 * Easy to hack and modify

 ## Planned features